open/close all folders

 - In the X-Wing Series, Gara Petothel, after being disgusted by her superior's willingness to sacrifice the crew of a Star Destroyer, arranges for his death to come a little sooner and sends out the evacuation order that he had been unwilling to make.
 Then she implements her backup plan, taking an identity as her superior's drugged-up unwilling mistress, and gets into an escape capsule.
 The New Republic gets her over an addiction to various drugs and sets her up with a modest job and apartment on Coruscant, where she secretly sends a message to Warlord Zsinj, her boss's boss, saying that she's in position and will keep doing what she's been ordered to do.
 She's a professional mole and has joined, served for long periods, and betrayed the New Republic before.
-This time, Wraith Squadron recruits her in a complicated scheme, and although she joins the squadron with the intent to betray it and bring down the Rebel hero Wedge Antilles, she gets sucked in by The Power Of Trust and how Good Feels Good, and becomes the mask.
+This time, Wraith Squadron recruits her in a complicated scheme, and although she joins the squadron with the intent to betray it and bring down the Rebel hero Wedge Antilles, she gets sucked in by The Power of Trust and how Good Feels Good, and becomes the mask.
 And for added awkwardness, falls in love with aq pilot who she'd betrayed in one of her previous infiltrations.
 Unfortunately, the Wraiths eventually find out about the Awful Truth.
 She's forced to flee to Zsinj and, since he thinks she was loyal to him all along she's able to infiltrate and sabotage his flagship, ultimately leading to his downfall.

 - Honor Harrington takes this to extremes; the Mesan Alignment has deep-cover families that have been in place for generations, waiting patiently for the time to be right for Mesa to call on one of them.